rdbhost/rdb2js/charge_readme.md

 the account authorization data available.

-To run a charge, you use the .query() and the .charge() methods.
+To run a charge, you use the query and the charge methods.
 The sql you provide to .query() will provide the 'amount' and the 'idx' in fields of those names.
 The charge method takes parameters for the credit card data.

 Look at an example: